dynaroars/gentree/README.md

 ```

 **Note:** If you encounter "Duplicated expression" error while running analysis, run
-`./scripts/bm.sh --bm --keep-cachedb ls` (replace `ls` by the name of the failed program, most likely `sort` or `ls`).
+`./scripts/bm.sh --bm --keep-cachedb ls` (replace `ls` by the name of the failed program), and then run the analysis again.
 The root cause was because Z3 sometimes simplifies incorrecly a complex formula at the final stage.
 The command above runs GenTree again using the same traces (coverage information) as the previous runs.

 **5. Check results:**
 ```bash